mshagirov/pythonlab/_01-introduction/07_scope.md

     print(f"x = {x} inside fun1")

 x = 42

 print(f"x = {x} before")
 fun1() # this call updates x
 print(f"x = {x} after")
 </script></pre></div>

-Here `global x` declares `x` as a global variable and `fun1` does not create a new local variable and instead uses the global variable `x`.
+Here `global x` declares `x` as a global variable and `fun1` does not create a new local variable and instead uses `x` from the global scope.

 This might be unsafe in most of the cases as you are updating what all of your code can access.
 You might end up *mutating* variables that you did not intend to update.